 3. Free Plan

-In open-plan structures, you can easily change the location and function of the spaces or remove the walls independently of the carriers.
-However, Corbusier did not consider it right to design an entire building with a free plan.
-Instead, he ordered the spaces according to the degree of privacy; Then, he seperated private spaces such as bathrooms and bedrooms from open spaces with the help of walls.
+However, Corbusier didn’t consider it right to design an entire building with a free plan.
+Instead, he ordered the spaces according to the degree of privacy.
+Then, he separated private spaces such as bathrooms and bedrooms from open spaces with the help of walls.

 A free plan isn’t just about removing walls or stretching boundaries between spaces.
-One of the most important advantages of the free plan architecture is that it ensures the possibility of designing the interior spaces and the building form independent from the grid layout and the carrier system.
+It ensures the possibility of designing the interior spaces and the form independent from the grid layout as well as the carrier system.

 4. Free Facade

-Separating the walls from the carrier allows architects to design not only open plan but also free facades.
-Thanks to the free facade, which is one of Le Corbusier’s 5 points of architecture, exterior walls can be designed independently from the carrier system.
-Thus, glass facades continuing throughout the storeys, windows or uninterrupted ribbon windows can be designed.
+Separating the non-supporting walls from the carrier allows architects to design not only an open plan but also free facades.
+Thanks to the free facade, which is one of Le Corbusier’s 5 points of modern architecture, exterior walls can be designed independently from the carrier system.

 Moving the carrier system away from the facade inward is the basic way of creating a free facade.
-In this way, it has become possible to create an external wall in desired materials, textures, forms and sizes.
+Within this direction, it has become possible to create an external wall with desired materials, textures, forms and sizes.